Divide-Verify-Refine: Can LLMs Self-Align with Complex Instructions?

 \section{The Proposed Framework: {\mymodel}}

-As shown in Fig. \ref{fig:framework}, we propose the {\em Divide-Verify-Refine} ({\mymodel}) framework which consists of three modules: (a) {\em Divide} instructions and prepare tools accordingly, (b) {\em Verify} responses and provide feedback, and (c) {\em Refine} and store responses in a repository.
+As shown in Fig. \ref{fig:framework}, we propose the Divide-Verify-Refine ({\mymodel}) framework which consists of three modules: (a) {\em Divide} instructions and prepare tools accordingly, (b) {\em Verify} responses and provide feedback, and (c) {\em Refine} and store responses in a repository.
 First, The tool preparation module aims to identify constraints, select appropriate tools, and fill out parameters.
 In this module, LLMs first decompose the complex instructions into single constraints.
 For each single constraint, the LLMs will prepare appropriate tools for verification.
-Second, in the verification and feedback module, the prepared tools will verify the response and give detailed feedback if the response does not adhere to the constraint.
-Third, in the self-refinement module, given the feedback and past refinement experience for the same constraint as few-shot examples, the response is refined to adhere to the target constraint.
-The successfully refined response will be stored in the refinement repository so that it can be retrieved as refinement examples in the future.
-Next, we introduce each model in detail.
+Second, the prepared tools will verify the response and give detailed textual guidance if the response does not adhere to the constraint.
+Third, in the self-refinement module, given the textual guidance, LLMs will refine the response to adhere to the target constraint.
+Since similar few-shot examples usually yield better results, DVR retrieves past refinement experience with the same constraint type few-shot examples.
+The successfully refined response will be stored for future use.
+Next, we introduce each module in detail.

-\subsection{Divide: Tool preparation}
+\subsection{Divide: Tool Preparation}

 To provide accurate feedback, we propose to adopt tools for verification.
-To enable LLMs to use external tools, we construct tools for different types of constraints.
-We build Python verifiers for structural constraints (e.g., the number of words, the number of paragraphs, or the number of bullet points).
-To handle constraints where existing tools are unavailable, we can request advanced code-generation models such as DeepSeek-Coder \citep{zhu2024deepseek} or Code-Llama \cite{roziere2023code} to generate required tools.
-We also adopt existing classifiers as verifiers for content constraints (e.g., the topic classifier \citep{antypas2022twitter} and the sentiment classifier \citep{loureiro2022timelms}).
+These tools are widely available and easily accessible \citep{qintoolllm}: (i) There are abundant publicly available tools online.
+For instance, over 16,000 tools are accessible through RESTful API collections.
+Additionally, libraries like Regular Expressions (re) and the Natural Language Toolkit (NLTK) \citep{bird2009natural} are commonly used for checking text format, patterns, and length constraints.
+Hugging Face also provides numerous open-source models, such as topic classifiers \citep{antypas2022twitter} and sentiment classifiers \citep{loureiro2022timelms}, which can be directly integrated and utilized by LLMs; and (ii) When no suitable tool is available, existing works have shown that LLMs can be effectively used to generate reliable tools through code synthesis \citep{guo2024deepseek}.
+Since tool generation is a one-time cost, it can be efficiently handled by advanced models.
+In our setup, we use GPT-4o to generate tools, and as shown in Section \ref{sec:toolgen}, our experiments confirm that these generated tools are highly reliable.